mick26/node_ng_HTTP_monitor/README.md

 The program comes in two separate parts.

 1. The _watchmen_ part does all the heavy lifting.
 I did not alter this code except to change Redis to default port 6379.
-	This code polls HTTP(S) hosts for connection status, connects to Redis DB etc
+	This code pings the HTTP(S) hosts to obtain connection status.
+Performs calculations to discern uptime, response time, warnings, avg. response time.
+Connects to and Redis DB and saves data there.

-2. The _webserver_ part - Angular Client which performs regular $http requests to retrieve device status information and renders it on a browser.
+2. The _webserver_ part - Angular Client which performs regular $http polling to retrieve device status information and renders it on a browser.

 <br/>